-The Company has in place internal guidelines setting forth matters that require Board approval.
-Matters which are specifically reserved for the decision of the Board include:
+The Company has in place internal guidelines setting forth the following specific matters that require Board approval:

 - 1. Strategies and major business proposals of the Group; - 2.
 Acquisitions and disposals of investments, businesses and assets which exceed the approved limits granted to the Exco; - 3.
 New lines of businesses which complement the core business activities of the Group; - 4.
 Commitment to loans and lines of credit from banks and financial institutions and market fund-raising exercises for amounts exceeding the approved limits granted to the Exco; - 5.
 Group written policies which also set out matters and limits that require various approving authorities, including Management, various committees and the Board; and - 6.
 Share issuances, interim dividends and other returns to shareholders.